cryobyte/cryobyte/README.md

 ## Hi I'm Rawhi 👋
-* 😀 I'm a 2nd year Software Engineer Student at the University of Guelph
+* 😀 I'm a 3rd year Software Engineer Student at the University of Guelph
-* 💻 Currently working on all kinds of programming projects per
+* 💻 Currently working on all kinds of programming projects
-* 📚 I'm also currently learning JavaScript, SQL and more
+* 📚 I'm also currently learning JavaScript, Python and more
-* 🤔 I'm currently seeking an internship/coop oppurtinity for fall
+* 🤔 I'm currently seeking an internship/coop oppurtinity for Summer 2023
 * 📫 Feel Free to contact me through linkedIn or email at any time!

 ## Languages and Tools: